-558 or ESL 255 or ESL 555.
+Prerequisite: Satisfactory completion of: ESL 258 or ESL 558 or ESL 255 or ESL 555.
 Or by placement exam.

-ability to write longer, correctly formatted paragraphs and short compositions with simple, compound, and complex sentences using proper grammar, spelling and verb tenses.
+Writing for high-intermediate ESL students.
+Further develops ability to write longer, correctly formatted paragraphs and short compositions with simple, compound, and complex sentences using proper grammar, spelling and verb tenses.
 Concurrent enrollment in ESL 263/563 and 265/565 is highly recommended.